kupl/SeamFuzz-Artifact/README.md

 Please refer to [INSTALL.md](./INSTALL.md) for installation.

 # Structure
-Please refer to [STRUCTURE.md](./STRUCTURE.md) for SeamFuzz structure description.
+Please refer to [STRUCTURE.md](./STRUCTURE.md) for SeamFuzz/FuzzBench(modified) structure description.

 # Benchmarks
 We offer all benchmarks used for our experiments and a script file for building each benchmarks in `benchmarks` directory.